sennyeya/sennyeya/README.md

 ### Hi!
 I'm Aramis 👋
 I'm a project area maintainer for [Backstage's](https://github.com/backstage/backstage) OpenAPI tooling.
 I'm interested in developer experience, developer tooling, OpenAPI and schema-first development.

-Previously at Amazon and Spotify, now looking for my next opportunity!
-Reach out to me on [LinkedIn](https://www.linkedin.com/in/aramis-sennyey/) if you'd like to chat.
+Currently at DoorDash working on their web platform, focusing on developer experience and platform offerings.
+Previously at Amazon and Spotify.

 Here's some cool things I've built recently,
 1. [Typed Express.js routers](https://github.com/backstage/backstage/pull/15667), using an OpenAPI 3.0 specification and some Typescript magic, it enforces routes, parameters, request body and return type.